transcend-io/terraform-aws-sombra/README.md

 </p>
 <br />

+> [!NOTE]
-> Note: We now recommend using our Helm chart to deploy Sombra: https://github.com/transcend-io/helm-charts.
+> We now recommend using our Helm chart to deploy Sombra: https://github.com/transcend-io/helm-charts.
 This module still works in many cases, but may not always be fully up-to-date.

 ## Motivation